elastic-ipfs/elastic-ipfs/cicd-workflows.md

 ## Build Workflow

-When new changes are introduced to the long-lived branches, they trigger a build workflow.
+When new changes are introduced to the long-lived branch, they trigger a build workflow.

 It will have at least these major steps: